 In order to meet this threshold, you may find yourself looking for excuses to spend money.
 This is a recipe for financial disaster.
 Pressure to spend money is not a healthy financial habit.
 If you are unable to pay off the $3,000 balance (or whatever the threshold is for earning the reward points), interest charges will accrue.
 These charges may wipe away any financial benefit you received from scoring the 50,000 rewards points.
 All of a sudden that free round-trip international airline ticket you scored for free with the points turned into quite an expense thanks to interest charges on your credit card.
 This is another example of how a credit card perk can turn into a financial headache.

-Bottom line: be careful about applying for credit cards just because they offer fancy perks, like tens of thousands of airlines miles or rewards points.
-It only makes sense if you can pay your balance off in full every month.
+Bottom line: be careful about applying for credit cards just because they offer fancy perks, like tens of thousands of

 No Annual Fee For the First Year